spree/spree-guides/content/integration/endpoints/rlm_integration.md

 ## Overview

 Endpoint for the [RLM](http://www2.ronlynn.com) ERP that saves order lines locally to be exported in bulk into a CSV formatted for RLM and uploaded to S3.
-Shipments are sent to the Persist method, and stored locally until Flush is called.
+Shipments are sent to the persist method, and stored locally until flush is called.
 The RLM ERP processes the orders line by line from a CSV file, this endpoint will break up the individual line items from the shipment and stores them in a format ready for RLM.

 We also store the complete payload for reference, so any future adjustments can be made from this endpoint.